On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Introduction

 The fundamental concept that comes in the proof of our result is that of \emph{curvature}.
-It will be responsible for both the strategy chosen to discretize the multiplier of our operator and for the ``scale-type decay"\footnote{Determined by the level sets of the phase function.} that we will be able to obtain for summing up all the discretized pieces.
+It will be responsible for both the strategy chosen to discretize the multiplier of our operator and for the novel - to this problem - ``scale-type decay" (determined by the level sets of the phase function of the multiplier) that we will be able to achieve in order to sum up all the discretized pieces.
+We mention that our discretization procedure has two stages: the first one - isolating the main term (contribution) of the multiplier - is essentially the only way in which one can take advantage of the multiplier's phase oscillation and thus, it is present in both Li's proof (in a ``more disguised" form) and our approach.
+The second one, introduced in our paper, relies on a ``separation of variable" argument that will provide the key for proving our Theorem.

 This curvature concept proves essential in a series of problems in analysis of which, possibly the most prominent example is offered by the Restriction Problem (\cite{S}).
 Several of these problems are described in the nice survey paper of Stein and Wainger (\cite{SW}).
 In particular, they mention there one classical problem close in spirit to ours, namely the study of the boundedness properties of the Hilbert transform along curves $\Gamma:\:\R\,\rightarrow\,\R^n$, $(n\geq 1)$ defined by